-In some cases, we must wait to receive information from official sources including the RCMP, City Police, and other authoritative organizations to ensure we communicate the most accurate and up-to-date information.
+In some cases, we must wait to receive information from official sources including the police and other authoritative organizations to ensure we communicate accurate and up-to-date information.
 We will communicate status updates based on the confirmed information we have at the time.

 HOME PAGE first